BundestagAI/.github/profile/README.md

 #### Optimized UX

 With **bundestag.ai**'s intuitive user interfaces (UI) powered by Streamlit, users can easily interact with each app and its underlying LLM.
-Each UI follows the structure and paradigms established by ChatGPT, which makes it easy for users to adopt.
+Each UI follows the structure and paradigms established by ChatGPT, which makes user adoption a no-brainer.

 #### Trustworthy AI